Yale-BIM/f21-assignments/assignment-4/README.md

     ```

     *Tip:* If for some reason catkin_make fails to generate your message, check the CMakeLists.txt and
-    package.xml filtes that you edited in step 3.
+    package.xml files that you edited in step 3.

 5. Verify that your message type is built and that it has the 3 fields mentioned in the step 2 above.
 You
 can use the `rosmsg` tool to this end: